There is a quiet shift happening in software development. Linear wrote about it. @elvissun talks about it on X. Anyone paying attention can feel it.

 We are all BAs now.
 The tools are getting out of the way.
 The thinking is what is left.

-The Task and Context System
+The Task and Context System we’re all going to be using soon

 The status field is a dropdown.
 Changing it from ‘idea’ to ‘ready’ triggers a heartbeat sync that moves the card on the board.
 Drag the card, the file updates.
+It’s a bi-directional update.

 I Do Not Write Code Anymore.
 I Write Context.